A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

-According to our above notation convention we shall denote $\mathscr{C}_{\kappa,\mathfrak{s}}^{w}$ if we want to emphasise that this configuration space is associated to the topological data consisting of a $Spin^c$ structure $\s$ and a bundle $E \to X$ with instanton number $\kappa$ as in the formula (\ref{instanton number}) and determinant line bundle $w:= \det(E)$.
+According to our above notation convention we use the notation $\mathscr{C}_{\kappa,\mathfrak{s}}^{w}$ if we want to emphasise that this configuration space is associated to the topological data consisting of a $Spin^c$ structure $\s$ and a bundle $E \to X$ with instanton number $\kappa$ as in the formula (\ref{instanton number}) and determinant line bundle $w:= \det(E)$.